jmmenes/term-1-final-project/README.md

 ## Usage

 The user can read an instructions pop up by clicking on a button on the mobile home page.
-The use can also just click on an activity button of their choice & just hit play on the music.
-The music will keep playing until the tracks are finished or stop button is pressed.
+The user can also just click on an activity button of their choice & just hit play on the music track list.
+The music will keep playing until the tracks are finished or the stop button is pressed.

 &nbsp;